HannahCimene/TrioData_Masters/README.md

 ### Hannah - *The Psychologist*
 <img src="Files/img/Foto_Hannah.JPG" align="left"
      alt="Hannah" height="150" style="margin-right: 1.5rem">
 As a Psychologist in our IT firm, my role is pivotal in fostering a psychologically healthy and harmonious work environment.
-I leverage your expertise in psychology to support our employees, teams, and clients in developing positive relationships, effective communication, and mental well-being.
+I leverage my expertise in psychology to support our employees, teams, and clients in developing positive relationships, effective communication, and mental well-being.
 Through counseling, conflict resolution, training, and research, I contribute to the overall success of our organization by enhancing interpersonal dynamics and promoting a culture of collaboration, innovation, and employee satisfaction. <br/><br/><br/>

 ### Jeffrey - *The Computer Systems Administrator*
 <img src="Files/img/foto_jeffrey.png" align="left"